grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### csrf_always_check

-Set to `true` to execute the CSRF check even if the login cookie is not present in a request (default `false`).
+Set to `true` to execute the CSRF check even if the login cookie is not in a request (default `false`).

 ## [snapshots]